Malcolm X and the Politics of Race

 Michael Eric Dyson

 Michael Eric Dyson, a globally renowned scholar of race, religion and contemporary culture, is the Centennial Chair and University Distinguished Professor of African American and Diaspora Studies at Vanderbilt University.
 A dynamic speaker, he lectures widely.
-Among his many books are April 4, 1968: Martin Luther King’s Death and How it Changed America, Tears We Cannot Stop, Holler If You Hear Me: Searching for Tupac Shakur, and Jay-Z: Made in America.
+Among his many books are April 4, 1968: Martin Luther King’s Death and How it Changed America, Tears We Cannot Stop, Holler If You Hear Me: Searching for Tupac Shakur, Jay-Z: Made in America, Entertaining Race: Performing Blackness in America and Represent: The Unfinished Fight for the Vote.

 chris maciel –